opis/docs/json-schema/2.x/definitions.md

 covered in the [next](pointers.html) chapter, but we still explain the behaviour in a few words, using our example.

-Consider this json pointer `/$defs/custom-email`.
+Consider this JSON pointer `/$defs/custom-email`.
 Because the pointer starts with `/` (slash) we know that we begin at the root of the schema document.
 Every substring delimited by a `/` slash, will be used as property name (key) to descend.
 In our case we have two